mrphysics-bonn/spiral-pypulseq-example/README.md

-# Spiral Pypulseq Example with BART Reconstruction
+# Spiral Pypulseq Example with ISMRMRD protocol creation

 This repository contains a Jupyter Notebook with an example code for a spiral MRI sequence in the Pulseq open source file format [1].
 The Pypulseq [2] package for Python is used for the designing pulses and creating the sequence file.
+The Jupyter Notebook contains a reduced example for better visualization.

-Additionally, a protocol file in the ISMRMRD format [3] is written, which can be used for reconstruction of acquired data.
+The protocol file is written in the ISMRMRD format [3] and can be used for reconstruction of acquired data with the [Python Reco Server](https://github.com/mrphysics-bonn/python-ismrmrd-reco)

 ## Usage/Installation/Requirements